of customers that buy from this merchant give them a 4 or 5-Star rating.

-Modern Furniture, by the glittering simplicity and geometry of polished metal, shaped plywood, rustic wood, plastic, composite fibers, glass, and an ever-increasing range of new materials, is a tremendous departure from all furniture design that had gone before it.
+Modern Furniture, by the glittering simplicity and geometry of polished metal, shaped plywood, rustic wood, plastic, composite fibers, glass, and an ever-increasing range of new materials, is a tremendous departure from all furniture design that had existed before it.
 Ultra modern furniture made a clean break from dark or gilded carved wood and richly patterned fabrics to give way to sleek minimalist lines, functional designs, and intelligent use of contemporary materials.
-Prior to the modernist design movement, there was a clear emphasis on furniture as ornament.
-Thus, the modern movement sought a clean break from centuries of design tradition and focuses on newness, originality, and technical innovation to produce furniture that is both beautiful, cool, and functional.
+Prior to the modernist design movement, there was a clear emphasis on furniture as ornament and the Modern movement sought a clean break from centuries of design tradition and focused on newness, originality, and technical innovation to produce furniture that is both beautiful, cool, and functional.

 Modernist design seems to have evolved out of a combination of influences: technically innovative materials and manufacturing methods.
 Modern Furniture has been heavily influenced by iconic pieces by designers whose names would become synonymous with innovation, modernism, mid-century and contemporary design.
 Famous designers like Heywood Wakefield, Herman Miller, Marcel Breuer, Hans Knoll, Florence Knoll, Vladimir Kagan, Jan and Ton Sanders, and Ray Eames, are names that are most often associated with modern furniture, contemporary furniture, or mid-century modern furniture.